allasandeep/Time-and-Attendance-Management-System/README.md

-To run this project go to CMD then go to the project directory and type npm install to install the node packages.
+To run this project first download this repository, go to CMD then go to the project directory and type npm install to install the node packages.
 Now download the php-rest-api-for-TMS repository from my git and copy the php slim api and api folders to htdocs folder of the Xampp server.
 Now again go to project directory in cmd and type npm start to start the project.